Effective Submarine Escape and Rescue

 Intervention Class Remotely Operated Vehicle (ROV)

 The remotely operated vehicle (ROV) is used to locate the submarine in trouble, clear debris and deliver emergency stores pods.
-Supplied by Perry Slingsby (now Forum Energy Technologies), the Triton SP ROV is a standard Intervention Class ROV (IROV) of a type in widespread use in the offshore energy sector.
+Supplied by Perry Slingsby (now Forum Energy Technologies), the Triton SP ROV is a standard Work Class ROV (IROV) of a type in widespread use in the offshore energy sector.

-A new capability for the NSRS SRV and ROV was an ability to carry stores pods that can be directly passed through the submarine escape hatch without diver intervention.
+A new capability for the NSRS SRV and ROV was the ability to carry stores pods that can be directly passed through the submarine escape hatch without diver intervention.
 These pressurised pods can contain a variety of emergency supplies weighing up to 25kg such as food, water, oxygen candles or CO2 scrubbers.

+The baseline response time for the intervention ROV is 56 hours based on a 6-hour notice to move from receipt of the DISSUB notification.
 Kongsberg designed and delivered the control and communication systems, supplementing the traditional through water communications with a Rolls Royce umbilical fibre optic cable.
 On the mothership, high-quality video and other telemetry information can be received and used to support the rescue.